 As globalisation continues it becomes more important to have the skills to be able to market internationally.
 Do you want to be able to put global marketing strategies into practice?

-If you would like to gain the skills and understanding required to successfully plan, launch and run an international marketing campaign, our Online MBA and Online MSc International Business offer marketing modules with the aim of helping students understand the broad scope of marketing and decision making at a higher level.
+If you would like to gain the skills and understanding required to successfully plan, launch and run an international marketing campaign, our Online MBA and Online MSc International Management offer marketing modules with the aim of helping students understand the broad scope of marketing and decision making at a higher level.

 Expand your business expertise and learn how you can take your career further by filling out our request for information form or calling +44 (0)800 032 7101 to speak to a member of our Admissions Team.